calvin-brown/Spectral-encoder/README.md

 For sparse spectra (few peaks and features), we hope that an autoencoder is able to learn a rather efficient representation, leading to a high rate of compression.
 While compression may not be necessary when capturing a spectrum of, e.g., a sample in the lab, it is critical in high-throughput spectroscopy applications.
 Notably, hyperspectral imaging requires obtaining a spectrum for each pixel in an image, often at 10s of frames per second and maybe mounted on a drone.
 In these situations, compressing spectra for processing and transmission is much more critical.

 ## Generating spectra
+generate_spectra.py creates spectra by adding a random number of Gaussian peaks with random center wavelength and bandwidth. spectra.npy contains spectra used for training and validation data. spectra_narrow.npy contains spectra (with narrower peaks) used for blind testing.

+## Training the network